Khaledhamza77/AgenticCRM/README.md

 1. Create a plain text file named `cohere_api_key.txt` in your working directory (the directory from which you will run your Python script).
 This file should contain only your Cohere API key.
 Visit [LangChain+Cohere API documentation](https://python.langchain.com/docs/integrations/providers/cohere/#chat) for more information.

-2. Prepare Incoming Messages
-The agent processes messages from .txt files.
+2. Prepare Incoming Messages: The agent processes messages from .txt files.
 Create a folder (e.g., incoming_messages) in your working directory and place your message files inside it.
-Each message file should be a .txt file formatted as follows:
+Each message file should be a .txt file formatted as follows
+    -  message: Can be email or whatsapp.
+    - sender: The sender's email or phone number.
+    - subject: (Optional for WhatsApp) The subject of the message.
+    - name: The sender's name.
+    - body: The main content of the message.
+    - timestamp: The time the message was received (format: YYYY-MM-DD HH:MM:SS).

     Example Message File (message1.txt):
 ```bash